wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

   Alerts are triggered for every check in a policy when the policy is updated.
 This way, false negatives are avoided.

 Integrity of the scan results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To illustrate how the integrity of scan results is kept, we use an example in which the agent-side database and the server-side differ.
 This scenario could happen when there is a network issue.

 The table below shows an example of SCA state stored in the Wazuh agent and Wazuh server databases.

-.. table:: States stores in the Agent and Manager sides
+.. table:: States stored in the Wazuh agent and Wazuh server databases
     :widths: auto

     +----------+------------------+--------------------+